ynput/ayon-documentation/website/docs/addon_wrap_artist.md

 #### Publish

 As there is no Python API to run code of Ayon directly in Wrap application, publish process is semi-manual.
-Artists must prepare workfile, save it and then publish it via [Publisher](docs/artist_tools_publisher) tool.
+Artists must prepare workfile, save it and then publish it via Publisher: docs/artist_tools_publisher tool.

 There might be multiple write nodes inside of the workfile, but not all of them must be published via Ayon.
-Publishable nodes must contain `AYON_` prefix in their names.
-Whole name has then format `AYON_PUBLISHED_PRODUCT_NAME` (eg.`AYON_wrapRenderMain` - this will publish `wrapRenderMain` product of `wrap` family.
+Publishable nodes must contain AYON_ prefix in their names.
+Whole name has then format AYON_PUBLISHED_PRODUCT_NAME (eg.AYON_wrapRenderMain - this will publish wrapRenderMain product of wrap family.

-Artist should open `Publisher`, select published context in left column, drag&drop prepared workfile in the middle column and hit `Create`.
+Artist should open Publisher, select published context in left column, drag&drop prepared workfile in the middle column and hit Create.
-There should appear new instance in the right column, next step would be to hit `Publish` to start publishing process.
+There should appear new instance in the right column, next step would be to hit Publish to start publishing process.

 ![Wrap Publish](assets/artist_hosts_wrap_publish.png)